bmrf/tron/README.md

 1. **email_report**: Sends an email report with log file when Tron finishes.
 Requires you to specify your SMTP settings in `\resources\stage_6_wrap-up\email_report\SwithMailSettings.xml`

-2. **generate summary logs**: If selected with `-gsr` flag or GENERATE_SUMMARY_LOGS variable, Tron will generate before and after logs detailing which files were deleted and which programs were removed.
+2. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
 These are placed in `LOGPATH\tron_summary_logs`.
 Additionally, if `-er` flag was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out

 ## STAGE 8: Manual tools
 Tron does not run these automatically because most of them don't support command-line use, or are only useful in special cases.